-Table 3, Table 4, Table 5, Table 6, Table 7, Table 8, Table 9, Table 10, and Table 11 summarize the required reduction milestones for TN and TP in the Upper Ocklawaha River
+Table 5, Table 6, Table 7, Table 8, Table 9, Table 10, Table 11, Table 12, and Table 13 summarize the required reduction milestones for TN and TP in the Upper Ocklawaha River Basin.

-Basin.
 The timeline in the 2019 Upper Ocklawaha River BMAP Amendment had 2027 as the next milestone, 20 years from the adoption of the original BMAP.
 However, to allow for adjustments for new legislative requirements and in anticipation of the new St. Johns River Basin model, the next milestone is being extended to 2030, 5 years after the 2025 BMAP update is adopted.
 Consistent with statute, entities must provide a list of projects and strategies to DEP that show how entities will meet their required reductions to achieve the next upcoming BMAP milestone.
-Table 12, Table 13, Table 14, Table 15, Table 16, Table 17, Table 18, and Table 19 summarize the current reductions made towards the 2030 milestones.
+Table 14, Table 15, Table 16, Table 17, Table 18, Table 19, Table 20, and Table 21 summarize the current reductions made towards the 2030 milestones.

-Responsible entities must submit a sufficient list of additional projects and management strategies to DEP by no later than January 14, 2026, to be compliant with the upcoming BMAP milestone or be subject to further department enforcement.
+Responsible entities must submit a sufficient list of creditable projects with estimated reductions which demonstrates how the entity is going to meet their milestone to DEP no later than January 14, 2026, to be compliant with the upcoming BMAP milestone or be subject to department enforcement.